 I once heard this at a conference and it’s so true.
 This is a quote by Sr. Linda Koontz who speaks around the country and founded The Spirit of Lord International Mission in Juarez, Mexico.

 She said this, “I was theologised, catechized, and sanitized, but I didn’t know Jesus.”
 When I heard that I laughed out loud because it’s so very true.
 I know a lot of Catholics, including people who instructed me along the way that don’t know Jesus.
 Too often we rely on what we know.
-The knowledge we’ve acquired, our education, our titles, our power, our money, our status, and our abilities.
+The knowledge we’ve acquired, our education, our titles, our power, our money, our status, our skills, and abilities.
 Bottom line is we rely more on ourselves than the Holy Spirit.

 By no means am I suggesting these things are bad in and of themselves.
 In the proper context and order they have value.
 However, it’s when we are totally dependent on God and not our own abilities and resources that we become truly free.
-It’s an issue of Trust.
+It’s an issue of trust.
 How much do you trust God?
 How much do you trust His goodness?
 His providence?
 The gifts He’s given you?

 Too often we put God in a box.
 We put people in boxes.
 There is a significant problem with that, it doesn’t work.
-We not only limit God, but we put limits on the gifts and charisms God has given to people for the building of the kingdom.
+We not only limit God, but we put limits on the gifts and charisms God has given His people for the building of the kingdom.
 Ultimately we are limiting the Kingdom too.

 “The space in my mind is too small for You”